umbraco/UmbracoDocs/Umbraco-Cloud/Security/index.md

 ### TLS 1.2 by default in external services

-In order to integrate older external applications accessing Umbraco Cloud Websites you might have to modify the TLS support in the .Net application.
+In order to integrate older external applications to access Umbraco Cloud Websites you might have to modify the TLS support in the .Net application.

 For ASP.NET applications, inspect the `<system.web><httpRuntime targetFramework>` element of web.config to find the version of the .NET Framework your application is using. .NET applications on .NET 4.7+ are using the OS specified TLS protocols.
 In Windows 8 & 10, Windows Server 2012 & 2016 TLS 1.2+ is used by default, therefore no actions necessary. .NET applications lower then 4.7 require updates to ensure they can communicate using TLS 1.2 by default.